Individuals and Teams

-Program participants will consist of teams of 2-3 professionals who will collaborate on a common transformational health improvement project.
+Program participants will consist of an APP individual OR an APP-led team of 2-4 professionals who will collaborate on a common transformational health improvement project.
 Project teams will be led by an Advanced Practice Provider (APP).

 For the purposes of this program, APP is a general title used to describe non-physician providers who have completed the advanced education and training that qualifies them to (1) manage medical problems and (2) prescribe and manage treatments within the scope of their training.
 By conventional standards, Advanced Practice Nurses and Physician Assistants tend to be the most recognized types of APPs by many health care organizations in the United States.
 For this unique leadership training program, other types of APPs (e.g., LCSW, MFT, OT, PharmD, PT) also may be considered for the role of team project lead if their role and contribution to the project aligns with the responsibilities of the team lead.

-Team Partners: Consists of 1-2 health professional colleagues collaborating with the team lead on a health improvement project and who can fulfill program requirements.
-Team partners can be from diverse health care and other community health disciplines and professions, including health education, medicine, nursing, social work, pharmacy, radiography, administration and more.
-Professionals who work in diverse community sectors that impact social drivers of health (e.g., education, housing, transportation, food security, criminal justice), are also welcome to participate.
+Team Partners: Consists of 1-3 health professional colleagues collaborating with the team lead on a health improvement project and who can fulfill program requirements.
+Team partners can be from diverse healthcare and other community health disciplines and professions, including health education, medicine, nursing, social work, pharmacy, radiography, administration and more.
+Professionals who work in diverse community sectors that impact social drivers of health (e.g., education, housing, transportation, food security, criminal justice), are also welcomed to participate.
 The composition of the team should be driven by the needs of the proposed health improvement project and partners who can help make the project vision become a reality.

 For more information, refer to Who Should Apply.

 Developing and executing a quality or population health improvement project during the course of the program year is an opportunity for healthcare fellows to:

 - Employ leadership and management skills and concepts learned throughout the program

 - Make a practical and sustainable short-term step towards a future in health and well-being that inspires them